 A few ways to use them:

 • Morning: Pick one before the day takes over.
-Sometimes it quietly shapes how you move through the next few hours.
+It can quietly shape how you move through the next few hours.

 • Evening: Use one to close out the day.
 What actually happened today that you didn’t stop to notice?